shihab28/omobot_js/README.md

 ```sh
 sudo nano /etc/udev/rules.d/99-serial-ports.rules
 ```
-Now add the follwing lines at the end of the file if already not available
+Now add the follwing lines at the end of the file if already unavailable
 ```txt
 # SUBSYSTEM=="tty", ATTRS{idVendor}=="2341", ATTRS{idProduct}=="<Product ID of the arduino used for motor>", ATTRS{serial}=="<Serial attributes of the arduino used for motor>", SYMLINK+="ArduinoMot"
 # SUBSYSTEM=="tty", ATTRS{idVendor}=="2341", ATTRS{idProduct}=="<Product ID of the arduino used for encoder>", ATTRS{serial}=="<Serial attributes of the arduino used for encoder>", SYMLINK+="ArduinoEnc"